mcameriere/android-backable-fragment/README.md

 # android-backable-fragment
-How to handle OnBackPressed in Fragment
+How to handle OnBackPressed in a fragment

 The OnBackPressed is a method you override at the activity level:

     public class MainActivity extends AppCompatActivity {

+        ...

         @Override
         public void onBackPressed() {